 In Hampshire, bird surveys are planned and managed by the Scientific Committee of HOS, guided by and in liaison with a joint group that has representatives from Hampshire & Isle of Wight Wildlife Trust (HIWWT), Royal Society for Protection of Birds (RSPB), British Trust for Ornithology (BTO), Hampshire Biodiversity Information Centre (HBIC), and the Game Conservancy Trust (GCT).

 HOS does not own or manage any reserves, but is in regular contact with a range of conservation bodies in order to forward bird conservation in the county.
 To this end we have a Conservation liaison officer.

 The Conservation Liaison Officer within HOS acts as a focal point for conservation-related activities on behalf of HOS members, in the following areas;

 - advising on conservation issues and policy that may affect the Society and influence our directions and activities

 - responding to enquiries from agencies regarding what HOS might be doing or could do on particular issues or in specific areas

 - acting as the HOS point of contact for conservation-related information and input from the various agencies

 - communicating to the HOS membership, about how we are making a difference to bird conservation in Hampshire

-Please send your views on conservation issues to Simon Boswell.
+Please send your views on conservation issues to Andy Lester.
 For address details, please see the Conservation Liaison section of the Scientific Committee page.